 Myeloma is affected by many different factors, so it is impossible to predict how long an individual person is likely to live.
-This will depend on the exact nature of your individual myeloma and any complications.
-About 40% of patients in England live for at least 5 years, and between 15-19% will live for at least 10 years.
+This will depend on the exact nature of your individual myeloma, your overall health and any complications that may arise.
+For example, about 40% of patients in England live for at least five years, and between 15-19% will live for at least 10 years.

-The coming of new drug treatments has meant that myeloma is increasingly being seen by the medical profession as a chronic disease which people survive.
+The development of new drugs for the treatment of myeloma has meant that it is often seen by medical professionals as a chronic, yet lifelong, disease that people survive.